uc-berkeley-w215/spring2021/README.md

 ## Assignments

 Please check the [list of assignments](/assignments/).
-Up to the midterm on Week 8, there is one assignment per week.
-After the midterm, most of the work is devoted to group projects.
+Up to Week 7, there is one assignment per week.
+After Week 7, most of the work is devoted to group projects.
 When homework is assigned, **it will be due 2 hours before the beginning of the live session**.